GomathiNayagam/genomics/README.md

 # genomics
-Welcome to Hands-on Genomic data analysis Workshop
+Welcome to Hands-on Genomic data analysis Workshop.

-/n Here you find sample data for the analysis for our workshop forked from Unicycler pipeline.
+Here you find sample data for the analysis for our workshop forked from Unicycler pipeline.